Reuh/anselme/anselme.md

  Returns self in case of success.

- Returns nil, error message in case of error
+ Returns nil, error message in case of error.

 ### vm:enable (...)